USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Texas to Colorado

-This one surprises people.
-Colorado is closer than Florida, but the average price is higher.
+Surprises people.
+Colorado is closer than Florida, but the price is higher.
 Why?
-The customers on this route tend to have larger households and more specialty items.
-Lots of families moving to Denver suburbs with full garages.
+Bigger households, more specialty items.
+Families heading to Denver suburbs with full garages.
 Weight is king.

 Texas to Oklahoma